accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 ### P

 #### Playback order
-In an office environment, the playback order is dictated by the order in which content is written.
+In an office environment, the playback order is determined by the order in which content is written.
 However, certain bad practices can disrupt the order in which content is rendered.

 For example
-- using tabs or spaces to create collage effects;
+- using tabs or spaces to create column effects;
 - using functions that allow you to create text zones positioned freely on the content.

-Most desktop publishing programs have functions for managing collocation, "anchoring" or choosing a "skin" to link the content zone to a block of text.
+Most desktop publishing programs have functions for managing columns, "anchoring" or choosing a "skin" to link the content zone to a block of text.

 If these functions are not used, the order in which the content is displayed will be inconsistent.